-Moreover, most of the respondents agreed that advertising increases respondents' awareness towards Malaysia carriers (mean = 4.06) and the findings have supported Riezabo's (2003) theory of image forming process.
-According to Riezabos (2003), the image forming strategy (advertising) was the first contact that consumers have with the brand.
+Moreover, most of the respondents agreed that advertising increases respondents' awareness towards Malaysia carriers (mean = 4.06) and the findings have supported Riezebos' (2003) theory of image forming process.
+According to Riezebos (2003), the image forming strategy (advertising) was the first contact that consumers have with the brand.
 Moreover, the findings also supported Falck's study in 2018 that the first impression formed through advertising is crucial for the success of a brand and it is hard to change afterward.
-Marketing communication is the process where brands start to communicate their brand identity using advertising increases respondents' awareness towards Malaysia carriers" has rejected Keller's study in 2012.
+Marketing communication is the process where brands start to communicate their brand identity using advertising to portray a good brand (Knape & Lundell, 201).
+In contrast, findings on the statement of "advertising increases respondents' awareness towards Malaysia carriers" has rejected Keller's study in 2012.
 This is because, in Keller's point of view, he perceived advertising as the weakest form of image forming process and he strongly believed that direct experiences are the best way in forming brand image and creating brand awareness.